-Chapel Services
+Chapel

-The heart of the spiritual life at Vanguard is the chapel services held Tuesdays and Thursdays.
-On a weekly basis we gather as a community to engage in corporate worship.
+The heart of the spiritual life at Vanguard is the chapel services held on Tuesdays and Chapel Life Groups on Thursdays.
+On a weekly basis we gather as a community to engage in corporate worship, the Word, and small group discussion.